 Early Orthodontic Treatment

 - Reducing the need for tooth extraction prior to braces by expanding the jaw

 - Creating sufficient space for teeth to erupt when there is crowding

 - Reducing the risk of injury to protruding front teeth

-- Preserving needed space for permanent teeth
+- Maintaining space for permanent teeth

 Phase I Treatment

 Phase I treatment refers to the preparation needed for the teeth and jaw prior to receiving braces.
 This phase of treatment usually occurs between the ages of 7 and 11, when children have mixed dentition (baby teeth and adult teeth), and it often involves appliances that create space in the mouth and correct bite problems while the jaw is still growing.

 Frequently Asked Questions About Early Orthodontic Treatment

 Is early orthodontic treatment necessary?

 Not all children need early orthodontic treatment.
 If your child comes in for an evaluation and we don’t see a need for early orthodontics, we’ll ask that you schedule another appointment in a year so we can continue to monitor their development.